Going for the cure

 Dr. Rafael Reyes, a licensed clinical psychologist with the cognitive intensive outpatient program at Sharp Mesa Vista Hospital, says men may be less likely to seek help for depression due to social and cultural factors that discourage emotional vulnerability and seeking mental health treatment.
 Additionally, men’s experience of depression often differs from women’s experience.

-“It is more common for men to suppress emotions, such as sadness or fear, and instead express emotions such as anger and irritability,” Dr. Reyes says.
+“It is more common for men to suppress emotions such as sadness or fear, and instead express emotions such as anger and irritability,” Dr. Reyes says.

-What’s more, due to traditional masculine ideals that emphasize self-reliance and emotional stoicism, men are oftentimes expected to be the provider for the family, Dr. Reyes says.
+What’s more, due to traditional masculine ideals that emphasize self-reliance and emotional stoicism, men are often expected to be the provider for the family, Dr. Reyes says.
 But to avoid burdening their families, many men avoid communicating the pressure they may feel.

 Signs of depression